alliemeetsfungi/QIIME2_Help/README.md

   --p-min-consensus 0.51 \
   --output-dir path/to/search/results/NEW-database/directory-80

+# Filter out remaining unassigned sequences
 qiime taxa filter-seqs \
   --i-sequences path/to/search/results/NEW-database/directory-90/unassigned-rep-seqs.qza \
   --i-taxonomy path/to/search/results/NEW-database/directory-80/classification.qza \
   --p-include unassigned \
-  --o-filtered-sequences path/to/databse/search/results/NEW-database/directory-80/unassigned-rep-seqs.qza
+  --o-filtered-sequences path/to/database/search/results/NEW-database/directory-80/unassigned-rep-seqs.qza
 ```
 If you have more databases you are interested in running your representative sequences through for furhter taxonomic assignment, repeat these steps for each additional database.
 See (INSERT MY OWN PIPELINES HERE) for reference on using multiple databases for taxonomic assignment with a real dataset.
 <br>
 ## STEP 9: Filtering Feature Tables (OPTIONAL)
 Once you are satisfied with your taxonomic assignments using your representative sequences, you can filter your actual feature table to make tables that contain only taxonomically assigned features, or conversely only the remaining unassigned features.